Climate Social Innovation Labs

 Our Goal

-The goal of this event is to be a catalyst for connection, capacity and capability.
-Our aim is to figure out how the outdoor sector can build resilience and mitigate the impacts of climate change on our programming and operations.
-This event is not aimed at figuring out how to solve climate change; rather, it’s an opportunity to figure out how to continue operating our outdoor programming in light of the real impacts that climate change brings.
+The goal of this event was to be a catalyst for connection, capacity and capability.
+Our aim was to figure out how the outdoor sector can build resilience and mitigate the impacts of climate change on our programming and operations.
+This event was not aimed at figuring out how to solve climate change; rather, it was an opportunity to figure out how to continue operating our outdoor programming in light of the real impacts that climate change brings.
 To adequately mitigate the risk for the outdoor sector, there is a need for a coordinated approach, research, capacity building and skills development to reduce the risk and impact of climate change.
-This event is a starting point for those conversations.
+This event was a starting point for those conversations.

 Event Dates